 Feel free to rub the excess oil off your hands onto your legs and arms to lock in moisture!
 (Warning: red palm oil may add red color to your skin and look like a bad sunless tanning lotion!)

 When a fork can be gently pushed into the potato, it is ready.
 Top with lots of butter, sour cream, sauerkraut, cottage cheese or salsa.
 Fermented toppings like these are especially healthy.

 Enjoy!
 For some more tips to avoid aluminum, check out this article.

-Mandy is the force behind the advocacy portal Real Food Recovery.
-Since losing a 4 yr old to cancer while fostering to adopt, Mandy founded a nonprofit organization recovering children at-risk using real food, real discussion, and encouragement.
-As a Wife, Mom of birth, foster, and adopted children, author, Nutritional Therapist, & NRT, Mandy shares simple food tips while volunteering in a local Orphanage to create a model for change.
-Connect with Mandy through Instagram, Twitter and Facebook.
+Mandy is the force behind the nonprofit advocacy portal Real Food Recovery.
+Seeing the need for children at risk to have better foods and education to handle their trauma, Mandy founded a nonprofit organization using real food, real discussion, and encouragement.
+A Wife, Mom of birth and adopted children, author, BSc., Functional Nutritional Therapy Practice, Mandy shares simple food tips online and volunteers at local Group and Orphanage Homes.